数据代理

 - Manufacturing/Projects: ROI = (Revenue − Cost) ÷ Cost, with the window being the full project cycle or financial period.

-- No restrictions on conversation sources
+- No Restriction on Conversation Source

-- Complex problem decomposition
+- Complex Problem Decomposition

-- Context awareness
+- Context Awareness

-With these capabilities, Data Agent can transform into multiple roles such as a visual creation assistant, metric creation assistant, or analyst assistant.
+With these capabilities, Data Agent can transform into multiple roles, such as a visual creation assistant, metric creation assistant, or analyst assistant.

 Intelligent Query